inkline/inkline.io/src/pages/docs/introduction/installation/vite.md

 ---
-title: Vite.js CLI Installation - Inkline
+title: Vite.js Installation - Inkline
 description: Install Inkline for any application created using Vite.js.
 ---